 Matriculation in the College is an implied contract by which the student accepts all regulations of the College, including those governing payment and refunds.
 Charges are made by the semester, and they are payable by the semester.
 Payment of semester charges, or arranging to pay them is a part of the registration process.
 The final step in the registration process is Financial Clearance.
 Financial Clearance is the payment of fees/charges along with completing and signing the "Financial Agreement" form.
 All students must complete a "Financial Agreement" form.
 Students who have a zero balance or credit balance because their charges are covered by financial aid, fee waiver, or other credits are still required to complete the "Financial Agreement" form.
-Failure to complete the Financial Clearance process will result in a \$135 to \$435 late fee.
+Failure to complete the Financial Clearance process will result in a \$150 to \$450 late fee.
 Enrollment has not been completed until the student has completed "Financial Clearance" with the Business Office.

-Tuition and expense bills are sent to parents in early July for the fall semester, and early December for the spring semester.
+Tuition and expense bills are sent to students in early July for the fall semester, and early December for the spring semester.
 These bills contain tuition and related fees and reflect financial aid credits awarded.
 Students and parents/guardians are responsible for the balance owed after all credits are applied.
 The balance is payable in full prior to the start of each semester.
 Interim monthly bills are mailed to parents throughout each semester for incidental fees incurred.
-Before registration for the next semester, all past due balances must be paid in full or a "HOLD" will be placed on the student's account, which will prevent the student from registering.
-Students who are more than ten days delinquent in payment of any fees may be suspended from the College.
-No transcripts will be issued until all financial obligations to the College have been met.
-Delinquent account balances, which include Perkins Loan, will be turned over to a collection agency.
-All fees associated with the collection of the debts are the responsibility of the student.
+Before registration for the next semester, all past due balances must be paid in full